bcdiaconu/Marlin/README.md

 * `M303 C8 S200 U1`
 * get resulted values from firmware response

+### Thermistor calibration

+1 Connect the calibrated thermistor to Hotend connector on the main board 1 Set `TEMP_SENSOR_0` to proper model for the calibrated thermistor 1 Insert the thermistor that will be calibrated to bed thermistor connector on the main board 1 Change `HEATER_0_MAXTEMP` to reflect desired max temperature to reach by calibrated thermistor 1 Change `BED_MAXTEMP` to reflect desired max temperature to reach by calibrating thermistor 1 In `Configuration_adv.h` uncomment `#define SHOW_TEMP_ADC_VALUES` 1 Use Pronterface to connect to printer and set temperature while reading ADC values

 ## Marlin 2.0 Bugfix Branch

 __Not for production use.
 Use with caution!__